Why Visibility Beats Technical Skills for Security Career Growth

 My manager's reaction: "I have no idea what you just said."

-Why this happens: You're explaining HOW you did something when they only care WHY it matters.
-Your manager doesn't need to understand the technical implementation.
-They need to understand the business problem you solved.
+Why this happens: You're explaining how you did something when they only care why it matters.

 Friday bombing